Time Management - Use the Pareto Principle to Prioritise Your Priorities

 First of all, what is the Pareto Principle?

-This is a way of thinking that is attribute to Vilfredo Pareto.
+This is a way of thinking that is attributed to Vilfredo Pareto.
 He was a polymath who trained in mathematics and physics and lived from 15 July 1848 to 19 August 1923.
 He introduced the concept of 80:20 thinking in terms of wealth distribution, claiming that 80% of the world’s wealth is owned by 20% of the world’s population.

 Since then, using the Pareto Principle has been adopted in business and in many other walks of life.
+Here are some examples:

-• You may wear 20% of the clothes that you have in your wardrobe 80% of the time.
+- You may wear 20% of the clothes that you have in your wardrobe 80% of the time.

-• Perhaps you use 20% of the available programmes on your washing machine 80% of the time.
+- Perhaps you use 20% of the available programmes on your washing machine 80% of the time.

-• Or 20% of your team members give you 80% of your problems.
+- Or 20% of your team members give you 80% of your problems.

 So how can the Pareto Principle be applied to time management and prioritisation?